Construction Guidelines

 • Hanging signs (from the ceiling) = permitted with the top of the sign at a maximum height of 24’.

-Island: Any one single space with aisles on all four sides.
+Any one single space with aisles on all four sides.
 Shaded blue on the original sales plan.

 • Constructed display = 16’ height limit.